3D Printer Stepper Motor Cooling

 A perfect example of this is attempting to increase the speed of rough prints.
 Increasing extrusion rates while maintaining a constant output temperature will require additional torque from the extrusion motor.
 This additional torque will require more power which creates thermal dissipation through electro-mechanical inefficiencies.
 In other words, the motors get hotter as you try to print faster.
 On a hot day, pushing your stock stepper motors at high speeds for prolonged periods may result in premature degradation of the magnetic core.

 Another practical example is the common attempt to minimize delamination due to drafts that enter the build area.
 This is often done by enclosing the surrounding area and retaining the heat from the build platform and hot end.
-However, this additional heat and lack of airflow can cause many problems for your 3D printer equipment if not properly accounted for.
+However, this additional heat and lack of airflow can cause many problems for your 3D printer if not accounted for.
 This is true even if you are running your printer at moderate speeds in an enclosed space.

 One of the simplest ways to cool your system components without disrupting the operation of the overall system is to add passive heat sinks.
 These will increase the heat dissipation of the individual components by expanding the area available for convective heat transfer.
 These following heat transfer equations and derivations help illustrate this effect: